 Again, no one quite knows for sure, but it’s thought the telescope may have been invented by a German-Dutch spectacle maker called Hans Lippershey.
 It was Lippershey who submitted the earliest known patent for a refracting telescope in October 1608.

-Once Galileo heard about the telescope; he was soon building his own and throughout 1609, he worked to improve his creations.
-By August that year, Galileo had built an 8 power telescope while just two or three months later, he had built another with a magnification two and a half times greater.
+Once Galileo heard about it, he soon built his first telescope, and throughout 1609, he worked to improve his creations.
+By August that year, Galileo had built an 8-power telescope, and just two or three months later, he had built another with a magnification two and a half times greater.
 Less than six months later, he had made discoveries that would alter our view of the universe forever.

 When Did Galileo Discover the Moons of Jupiter?

 In early January 1610, the bright planet Jupiter was high in the sky in the late evening, making its celestial journey through the eastern stars of the constellation Taurus, the Bull.
 It was in the early days of the year that Galileo Galilei embarked on a series of observations that would revolutionize our understanding of the universe.
 On the evening of January 7th, Galileo, peering through his telescope, identified “three fixed stars, totally invisible by their smallness,” aligned near Jupiter — two flanking one side of the giant planet and the third on the opposite.